AWass04/Mini-Application/README.md

 # Mini-Application
-A menu system I have created to display my skills in C#.
+A menu system I have created to display a basic understanding of C#.

 # Functionality
 * Verifies ISBN numbers